mccbryan3/azure_aks_demo/README.md

 /bin/bash demo up
 ```

-Provide the Falcon API Keys and CID to be used for the demo environment.
+* Provide the Falcon API Keys, CID and unique suffix to be used for the demo environment.

 NOTE: